 Everything’s made in the USA and covered by a 1-year warranty.
 You also get the same pump maintainer fluid in the box as you do with the X7.

-However, if you’re one of those folks who simply wants the best machine regardless of whether it’s slightly excessive (and trust us, we understand!), this is a very sound long-term investment.
+However, if you’re one of those folks who simply want the best machine regardless of whether it’s slightly excessive (and trust us, we understand!), this is a very sound long-term investment.

 It might not be industrial enough for some professional users.
 The ProX19 is at the bottom end of Graco’s professional range, and it’s less powerful and rugged than some of the commercial-grade options.